ZhiJianMesh/MeshServer/README.md

     }
 }
 ```
-If string in the config is very long, newline can exist in it.
+If a string in the configure is too long, newline can exist in it.
 Such as 'sql' in fore example.

-Many apis can be written in one config file, for example in file customer.cfg:
+Many apis can be written in one config file, for example in customer.cfg:
 ```Json
 [
 {